API Reference

 The call

-@simple_parameter Emax e0 emax ec50
+@simple_parameter Emax e0 emax ec50is equivalent to

 @kwdef struct EmaxParameter <: Kirstine.Parameter